Get all the latest data for Estonia?

 Which areas near transit or universities rent faster in Estonia in 2026?

-In these high-demand Estonian areas, well-priced rental properties typically stay listed for only 10 to 20 days, significantly faster than the market average of 25 to 40 days.
+In these high-demand Estonia areas, well-priced apartments often stay listed for about 10 to 20 days, compared with about 20 to 30 days nationally.

 Which neighborhoods are most popular with expats in Estonia right now?